treban/pimatic-tradfri/README.md

 ### ToDoList
 * implement color control over slider
-* detection if gateway or lights goes offline and show it on the gui
+* detection if lights are reachable and show it on the gui
 * GUI Optimization

 ### ChangeLog
 * 0.1.6 - first public alpha version

 * 0.1.7 - New functions:
-          -Control light temperature
+          * Control light temperature
-          -Observing changes
+          * Observing changes
-          -Goup function
+          * Goup function
-          -Gateway check
+          * Gateway check
-          -Support for more lights
+          * Support for more lights
-          Code refactoring
+          * ode refactoring
-          Bugfixes
+          * ugfixes